Speaker / Host

-Author, presenter and renowned speaker Alan Titchmarsh MBE is one of Britain's most well-known and best-loved gardeners, having fronted the BBC's hugely successful 'Ground Force' and 'Gardener's World'.
+Author, presenter and renowned speaker and host Alan Titchmarsh MBE is one of Britain's most well-known and best-loved gardeners, and the host of hugely popular shows 'Love Your Garden' and 'Love Your Weekend.'
+Alan also fronted the BBC's hugely successful 'Ground Force' and 'Gardener's World'.
 He is a fantastic asset to any event.

-He has twice been named 'Gardening Writer of the Year' and for four successive years was voted 'Television Personality of the Year' by the Garden Writers' Guild.
+Alan Titchmarsh has twice been named ‘Gardening Writer of the Year’ and for four successive years was voted ‘Television Personality of the Year’ by the Garden Writers’ Guild.
 In 2004 he received their Lifetime Achievement Award.
-He writes regularly in BBC 'Gardeners' World Magazine', as well as being gardening correspondent for the 'Daily Express' and 'Sunday Express'.
-He also writes a weekly column for the 'Radio Times'.
-He won a Gold Medal at the Chelsea Flower Show in 1985 for a country kitchen garden.
+He writes regularly in BBC ‘Gardeners’ World Magazine’, as well as being gardening correspondent for the ‘Daily Express’ and ‘Sunday Express’.

 Alan Titchmarsh was born and brought up on the edge of Ilkley Moor in Yorkshire and started growing things at the age of ten in his parents’ back garden.
 He left school at 15 and became an apprentice gardener in the local nursery, following this with full time training at horticultural college and the Royal Botanic Gardens, Kew.
 After a spell as Supervisor of Staff Training at Kew he became a horticultural journalist, first as an editor of gardening books, then as Deputy Editor of ‘Amateur Gardening’ magazine before becoming a freelance broadcaster and writer.